Nosskirneh/radio.net-spotify/README.md

 1. Browse the [radio.net](https://radio.net) for your favorite radio station.
 2. Right click and select `Inspect Element`.
 Tap on the `Network` tab.
 3. Refresh and look for the `nowplaying?` call.
 Select `Params`.
-4. Copy the `station` value to the station's dictionary in `config.py`.
+4. Copy the `station` value to the key of the station's dictionary in `config.py`.
 The `apikey` is the same for every radio station and is fetched at launch.
 5. For each radio station you would like to save, create a new Spotify playlist.
-Copy its Spotify URI within Spotify and store it into the `playlist_id` field.
+Copy its Spotify URI within Spotify and store it into the `playlist_uri` field.
 6. Also enter the `station_name` of the station and the `limit` of how many tracks to save in the playlist.
 Some radio stations, such as [Antenne Bayern Classic Rock](http://antenneclassicrock.radio.net/), have their ads as the track name.
 Entering the exact name will thus filter these out.

 ### Create a Spotify application (required for API access)